computacenter-de/tech-task-wp07/README.md

 must not be used any more.

 ### Make the Instance Available to Others

+The instance was made available by creating a new controller instance per Operation Center in the previous step.
+The steps described here would scale up on the old stateful set, which was destroyed (since we deleted it in the Operation Center).
+This is correctly described in the paragraph just below this one.

 ```bash
 # kubectl scale statefulset <NAME> --replicas=1 --n <xxxxxxx>
 $ kubectl get statefulset.apps -n cloudbeesci